-Doreen Toutikian is a cultural producer & entrepreneur with a background in human-centered design & academia
+Doreen Toutikian is a cultural producer & entrepreneur with a background in human-centered design.

-She lectures Master students on design research, history, and theory at Academie Libanaise des Beaux Arts, where she is also a member of the pedagogical committee of the Design department.
+She lectures Master students on design research, history, and theory at Academie Libanaise des Beaux Arts, where she is also a member of the pedagogical committee of the Design department (2013-2020).

-Her consultancy work focuses on human-centered design with non-profit organizations such as UNRWA for Palestinian refugee camps development and IOM for Creative & Cultural Industries development in Kurdistan.
+Her consultancy work focuses on human-centered design with non-profit organizations such as UNRWA for Palestinian refugee camps development in Lebanon (2017-2019) and IOM for Creative & Cultural Industries development in Kurdistan (2017-2018).

-Her book, 'Design Education in the Middle East', which was awarded the Cologne Design Prize in 2010, marked the beginning of her career in Beirut where she set out to build a collective design community and enhance the understanding of design and research in the region.
+Her book, 'Design Education in the Middle East', which was awarded the Cologne Design Prize in 2010 (Germany), marked the beginning of her career in Beirut where she set out to build a collective design community and enhance the understanding of human-centered design & research in the region.

-She believes that collaboration and community building is essential to the success of all cultural projects, therefore she has initiated various projects in order to encourage multidisciplinary teamwork.
-Such projects include ‘Public Design Intervention: Beirut’ (2010), 'Desmeem: Rethinking Design though Cross-Cultural Collaboration (2012)', 'Disrupt!/Design!'
+She believes that multidisciplinary collaboration and community building is essential to the success of all cultural projects.
+With that in mind, she has initiated in Lebanon ‘Public Design Intervention: Beirut’ (2010), 'Desmeem: Rethinking Design though Cross-Cultural Collaboration (2012)', 'Disrupt!/ Design!'
 (2015/16) and 'Beirut Design Week' (annual event since 2012).
 In 2013, Beirut Design Week was awarded the Lebanese Social Economic Award.

 a selection of press articles